deeplearning4j/deeplearning4j/buildinglocally.md

 # build and install deeplearning4j
 git clone https://github.com/deeplearning4j/deeplearning4j.git
 cd deeplearning4j
-mvn clean install -DskipTests -Dmaven.javadoc.skip=true
-# or cross-build across Scala versions
+# cross-build across Scala versions (recommended)
+./buildmultiplescalaversions.sh clean install -DskipTests -Dmaven.javadoc.skip=true
+# or build for a single scala version
-# ./buildmultiplescalaversions.sh clean install -DskipTests -Dmaven.javadoc.skip=true
+# mvn clean install -DskipTests -Dmaven.javadoc.skip=true
-## If you skipped CUDA you may need to add
+# If you skipped CUDA you may need to add
-## -pl '!:deeplearning4j-cuda-9.0'
+# -pl '!./deeplearning4j-cuda/'
-## to the mvn clean install command to prevent the build from looking for cuda libs
+# to the mvn clean install command to prevent the build from looking for cuda libs
 cd ..
 ```